 - Open System Settings.

 - Set “Turn display off after” to Never.

 The final step is to plug your Mac into power.
-It’s essential because you won’t be able to use your external monitor if you’re Mac isn’t powered on.
+It’s essential because you won’t be able to use your external monitor if your Mac isn’t powered on.
 Now, you can close your laptop, and your display will transfer to your external screen.